Pâmela Rosa

-Pâmela Rosa (born 19 July 1999) is a regular-footed Brazilian skateboarder from São José dos Campos.
+Pâmela Leite Rosa (born 19 July 1999) is a regular-footed professional Brazilian skateboarder from São José dos Campos.

 Skateboarding

 At the age of 20, Rosa has won 6 X Games medals, including two gold.
 Rosa competed in the 2019 Street League Skateboarding Tour - London, placing first.

-She represented Brazil at the 2020 Summer Olympics.
+She represented Brazil at the 2020 Summer Olympics, and the 2024 Summer Olympics.